Tour de France 2021: Emerging from the pandemic | DW | 23.06.2021

 The Grand Depart will cost Brest about €420,000 ($502,000) and the metropolitan region will contribute a further €420,000.
 Overall, the municipalities and entire region will transfer €3.6 million to Tour organizer ASO.

-Another positive sign: Brittony started its vaccination campaign early and have led the charge in France.
-"Fifty-one percent of all Bretons have so far received at least one vaccination dose," Mulliez said.
+Another positive sign: Brittany started its vaccination campaign early and has led the charge in France.
+"51% of all Bretons have so far received at least one vaccination dose," Mulliez said.

-However, the highly contagious Delta variant of the virus is causing concerns.
-It has been detected in at least one person in the region.
-Health authorities assume there are more cases out there.
+However, the highly contagious delta variant of the virus is causing concern.
+It has been detected in at least one person in the region, and health authorities assume there are more cases present.

-But this doesn't mean there is going to be another lockdown.
-On the contrary, the COVID-19 restrictions here are being relaxed.
+But that does not translate into another lockdown.
+On the contrary, the COVID-19 restrictions in France are being relaxed.

-Since last week it's no longer mandatory to wear a mask when out on the streets, squares or beaches.
-Bars and restaurants are open to 50% capacity inside and 1005 on outside patios.
+Since last week, it's no longer mandatory to wear a mask when out on the streets, squares or beaches.
+Bars and restaurants are open to 50% capacity inside and full capacity on outside patios.

+Tour de France spectators will no longer have to wear masks, although the plan is to limit capacity and spread fans out

 The only restriction is that "no more than six people may sit together at one table," said local tourism authority spokesman Henne.

-Restrictions on numbers of spectators have also been raised with up to 5,000 people allowed to attend sporting events in stadiums.
+Restrictions on numbers of spectators have also been put in place, with up to 5,000 people allowed to attend sporting events in stadiums.
 However, Tour organizer ASO isn't planning to come close to the new limit when introducing the teams.

-"We are planning on 1,000 spectators for the team presentation," an ASO spokesman told DW.
+"We are planning on 1,000 spectators for the team presentation," an ASO spokesperson told DW.

 Organizers are also appealing to fans to maintain physical distancing as a matter of principle and to avoid grouping together.

-How this can be achieved is unclear.
-"We will certainly not put a gendarme behind every spectator," Bouchier said..
+Yet how this will be achieved is unclear.
+"We will certainly not put a gendarme behind every spectator," Bouchier said.

 Be that as it may, the riders are happy to have the fans back.